manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	This means that your fork is not fully synced with main repo.
 If you get this message on your fork, how to clean this up without submitting a PR to main repo?

 	**What to do**
 	- Bring your fork repo in sync with main repo (fully up-to-date).
+Use GitHub Desktop or GitBash commands to get this resolved.

+		> ***Caution***: Fixing this might discard your changes in the clone repo.
+It is advisable to take backups before performing these.

 	<if type="gitdesktop">